vwala/docs/content/merchant/customisation.md

 ## Your branding

-You can change the logo and primary colour of your vwa.la dashboard, in-store widget and sign-up page.
+You can change the logo and primary colour of your vwa.la dashboard, in-store signup page and sign-up page.

 ![](/images/merchant/2019-01-20-08-55-22.png)

 **The Logo image** must be a URL.
 We recommend that you re-use the logo from your store page that is being hosted by [http://cdn.shopify.com.](http://cdn.shopify.com) To get the URL, go to your store page and right-click on your logo image.
 Then copy and paste the URL into the vwa.la store settings form.
 You will see a preview if successful.
 Make sure you prefix the URL with http:// or https://.

 **The primary color** must be a dark color as white text will be displayed on top of it.
-It will be used in both the sign-up page and the widget's 'call to action' button.
+It will be used in both the sign-up page and the launcher's 'call to action' button.
 To find your colour, you can use [http://www.color-hex.com/.](http://www.color-hex.com/)

 And here are the results!

-#### Variant: Themed In-store widget (embedded in your store)
+#### Variant: Themed In-store signup page (embedded in your store)

-Our in-store widget allows your influencers to signup, login and use their marketing dashboard from within your store.
+Our in-store signup page allows your influencers to signup, login and use their marketing dashboard from within your store.
 When you customise your vwa.la theme, these pages will appear as follows:

     Example theme color: green